40Cakes/pokebot-gen3/Readme.md

 # ⚠ Photosensitivity Warning
 - Running mGBA at unbounded speeds, will cause **very fast and bright flashing**!
 - mGBA can run well over 3,000 FPS on fast enough PCs
-- Any unbounded video examples on this page will be hidden by default, and marked with **⚠ photosensetivity warning**
+- Any unbounded video examples on this page will be hidden by default, and marked with **⚠ photosensitivity warning**

 ***